Unveiling the Hidden Secrets of Antarctica’s Ancient Landscape: A Glimpse into Earth’s Forgotten Marvels

 Very important clues

-Understanding why this specific ancient landscape has remained largely intact could help scientists predict the future evolution of the East Antarctic ice sheet, which contains the equivalent of around 60 meters of potential sea level rise, as the planet warms.
+Understanding why this specific ancient landscape has remained largely intact might help scientists predict the future evolution of the East Antarctic ice sheet, which contains the equivalent of around 60 meters of potential sea level rise, as the planet warms.

 According to the study in question, the Earth’s climate is on track to reach temperatures similar to those of 34 to 14 million years ago – which were between 3 and 7 degrees Celsius warmer than today – when this completely different landscape from today would have appeared.

-Geophysical data has provided clues about what lies beneath the ice up to 2 kilometers thick.
+Geophysical data has provided clues regarding what lies beneath the ice up to 2 kilometers thick.
 The research team has no information on flora and fauna that may have inhabited the area in the past, but river traces suggest that running water was present, which probably indicates abundant vegetation, slightly different from what we experience in 2023.

 1698748227